compygirl/forum-authentication/README.md

 - Implementation of cookies to ensure a single active session per user with an expiration date.
 - Registration should prompt for email, username, and password (bonus task: encryption of passwords).
 - Handling of error responses for existing email and incorrect credentials.
+- There two more additional options: Google Sign up and Sign in and Github sign up/in.

 ## Communication